-The White House Just Released A Log Of Trump's First Call with Zelenskiy
+Log Of Trump's April Call With Zelenskiy Contradicts Original White House Readout

 I will be releasing the transcript of the first, and therefore more important, phone call with the Ukrainian President before week’s end!— Donald J. Trump (@realDonaldTrump) November 12, 2019

+"[Trump] repeatedly praised President Zelensky for the significant landslide victory he had achieved," Vindman said, describing the April call.

+"The call was positive," Vindman said.
+"The President expressed his desire to work with President Zelenskiy and extended an invitation to visit the White House."

-It was also the more mundane one.
-Vindman testified that the contrast between the calls was striking and rapidly apparent.
+Vindman testified that the contrast between the two calls was striking and rapidly apparent.
 "The atmospherics, the tone, indicated that [the July 25 conversation] was not going to be as positive a call as the April 21st call," Vindman said.

+Trump now says the more mundane April call is the "more important" of the two.

-In releasing the April rough transcript, there is a risk Trump could put the differences between the two calls in stark relief.
+In releasing the April rough transcript, there is a risk the White House could put the differences between the two calls in stark relief.
 Trump that has insisted his July conversation with Ukraine's leader was "perfect," though few have been willing to publicly agree with him.

 The question of whether to release the April call log has lingered since late September when Trump released the July call log.